 Jameson House Arms Shield - Rhodes University - The coat of arms of Jameson House has as its principal charge a silver mace on a red field.
 This recalls that Sir Leander Starr Jameson was the Prime Minister of the house of Assembly of the Cape of Good Hope (1914 – 1908).
 The Mace is typically a symbol of Parliament or parliamentary government.
 The Thistle recalls that Jameson was born in Scotland; and it is balanced by a Fleur-de-lys taken from the coat of arms of the Cape of Good Hope

-- please contact us regarding any broken links - or - to recommend additional arms or regalia content -
+- please contact us regarding any broken links - or - to request additional information about our arms or regalia content -